 2. User Experience (UX)

-These are some questions that you should ask yourself:
+These are some questions that digital marketers should ask themselves:

 - How are customers engaging with your site when they come to your website?